nghttp2/nghttp2/README.rst

 .. note::

    To compile the associated applications (nghttp, nghttpd, nghttpx and h2load), you must use the ``--enable-app`` configure option and ensure that the specified requirements above are met.
+Normally, configure script checks required dependencies to build these applications, and enable ``--enable-app`` automatically, so you don't have to use it explicitly.
+But if you found that applications were not built, then using ``--enable-app`` may find that cause, such as the missing dependency.

 Notes for building on Windows (Mingw/Cygwin)
 --------------------------------------------